Create a Website Account - Manage notification subscriptions, save form progress and more.

 (2): If the garage sale is commercial, under some circumstances a special event permit may be required.
 Please contact Building Inspection for more information.

-Please visit CITIZEN ACCESS PORTAL and Log On to your account.
+Please visit CITIZEN SELF SERVICE and Log On to your account.

-To track the status of a permit, please visit CITIZEN ACCESS PORTAL and Log On to your account.
+To track the status of a permit, please visit CITIZEN SELF SERVICE and Log On to your account.

 No, all permits are posted digitally.